LASIK vs LASEK: Making the Right Choice for Your Vision

-– **Alcohol Solution in LASEK:** Some individuals may prefer LASIK due to concerns about the use of alcohol solution in the LASEK procedure.
+- Alcohol Solution in LASEK: Some patients have concerns about the alcohol solution used in LASEK to loosen the epithelial layer, preferring the all-laser approach of LASIK.